-Have you been searching for the appropriate counselor licensing requirements to perform your counseling practice safely and effectively in Alaska?
-You have come to the right place.
+Have you been searching for Alaska’s counselor licensing requirements to perform your counseling practice safely and effectively?
+If you are looking to become an LPC, you have come to the right place.

 In order to become a licensed counselor in Alaska, you should first adhere to certain standards and requirements.
 To remain competitive to become licensed in Alaska, one must have strong test scores, education, and professional fitness.

 The procedure will be different based on whether or not you completed you education and if your are obtaining you licensed in Alaska or another state.